 Greenspoon’s wording in his 1995 public letter and in his 2012 interview is infelicitous for several reasons, but I will focus on just one aspect.
 When it came to families he claimed he cared about, he certainly didn’t show any concern for ours.
 His reading of August’s birth records contributed mightily to increasing my family’s “burden of raising” a significantly impaired, or, in his phrasing, “abnormal” child.
 It made my and my wife’s task “realistically unbearable.”
 His reading of the birth records effectively thwarted the possibility winning a settlement, something our family desperately needed in order to care for our exorbitantly expensive child.
 We nearly went bankrupt as a result.

-THE STORY MOVES TO JACKSONVILLE, FLORIDA (2001),
+STORY MOVES TO JACKSONVILLE (2001)

 He headed to northeast Florida to begin building a program, recruiting other pediatric neurosurgeons from around the nation.
 His name and reputation were the attraction.
 And this is how the area’s first Medtronic implantable infusion pump program came into existence.